cloud security tips

 Despite years of awareness, misconfiguration remains one of the biggest cloud security risks.
 Open storage, permissive network rules, and forgotten test environments continue to create avoidable exposure.

-This is why cloud security posture management (CSPM) has moved from “nice to have” to baseline.
+This is why cloud security posture management (CSPM) has moved from “nice to have” to baseline security tool rather than an optional add-on.
 Modern cloud security posture management tools don’t just flag issues—they help teams prioritize what actually matters based on risk and context.

 For CTOs managing multicloud or hybrid environments, CSPM provides something that’s otherwise very difficult to achieve: consistent security expectations across different platforms.